srgio-es/teamcenter-mcp-server/memory-bank/productContext.md

 ### User Experience Flow

 1. **Authentication**: The user configures their Teamcenter credentials in the MCP settings file.
-The server authenticates with Teamcenter on startup.
+The server authenticates with Teamcenter on startup. // THIS IS NOT RIGHT.
+AUTHENTICATION IS PERFORMED WITH THE TOOL LOGIN.
+Logout is performed with the tool LOGOUT.

 2. **Resource Access**: Users can request Teamcenter resources through Claude using the `access_mcp_resource` command with URIs like:
    - `teamcenter://item-types` - List available item types